 2 The duty which rests upon an individual to ensure that all reasonable steps are taken to ensure the safety of a child or young person involved in any activity, or interaction for which that individual is responsible.
 Any person in charge of, or working with children and young people in any capacity is considered, both legally and morally, to owe them a duty of care.
-3 Working Together to Safeguard Children - A guide to interacency working to safeguard and promote the welface of children

-3 Working Together to Safeguard Children - A guide to interagency working to safeguard and promote the welfare of children - DfE 2015 - DfE 2015
+3 Working Together to Safeguard Children - A guide to interagency working to safeguard and promote the welfare of children - DFF 2015

-4 Keeping Children Safe in Education - statutory guidance for schools and colleges - DfE 2016.
+4 Keeping Children Safe in Education - statutory guidance for schools and colleges - DfE 2018.